Muskmarket/Elonmarket/README.md

 - Your identity is tied directly to your provided wallet and chosen username.

 ### 2️⃣ Token Eligibility ($MUX Requirement)
-To participate, users must hold a minimum threshold of $MUX tokens (e.g., 100,000 $MUX).
+To participate, users must hold a minimum threshold of $EMARKET tokens (e.g., 20,000 $EMARKET).
 Our backend verifies your on-chain balance before allowing any predictions to be placed.

 ### 3️⃣ Prediction Window
 Each round has a specific time window (e.g., 1:00 PM – 3:00 PM UTC).
 Users must cast their votes before the window opens or before the **Vote Lock** period begins.